Kahibah FC

 Kahibah Football Club (Kahibah FC) is a semi-professional football club based in Kahibah, located in the Hunter Region of New South Wales, Australia.

 History

 Founded on Tuesday 1 July 1924, the club has a long-standing presence in the local football community.

-Kahibah FC currently competes in the Northern NSW State League Division 1, which is the second tier of football in Northern New South Wales, sitting just below the National Premier Leagues Northern NSW but have owned this competition and will be promoted to the Northern NSW NPL competition in 2026.
+Kahibah FC currently competes in the National Premier Leagues Northern NSW, which is the first tier of football in Northern New South Wales.
 The club has teams in both senior Mens including First Grade and Reserve Grade, which is the senior team made up of the top adult players and are premiers in both competitions in 2025; they also have teams in Boys Youth Competitions from Under-18s, for players aged 18 and under; through to Under 13’s.
 They also have teams for boys and girls in the NNSW Junior Development League boys and girls ranging from Under-12s to Under 9’s.

 With a club membership of over 650 players, Kahibah FC participates in a variety of competitions across Newcastle, Lake Macquarie, and the broader Hunter Region.